Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/basic_information.md

 # Research Activities

+Each time the **HomePage** of this websit selects a specific research activity as shown below.

 - **2025**: [A Seminar on 30-Year Particle Swarm Optimization (PSO) Inspired by Swarm Intelligence (SI) from 1995 to 2025](https://github.com/Evolutionary-Intelligence/PSO-30-SI)

 # Core Maintainer